runtimerevolution/labs/README.md

 1. `make up`
 2. `make migrate`
 3. `make loadfixtures`
-4. `make creategroups`
-5. `make createuser`
+4. `make createuser`
-6. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
+5. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
-7. Select "Variables" option in the menu on the left and fill in the "OPENAI_API_KEY" key value with your [OpenAI API Key](https://openai.com/index/openai-api/) and click "Save"
+6. Select "Variables" option in the menu on the left and fill in the "OPENAI_API_KEY" key value with your [OpenAI API Key](https://openai.com/index/openai-api/) and click "Save"

 ### Using Llama 3.2 with nomic:

 1. `make up`
-2. `make creategroups`
-3. `make createuser`
+2. `make createuser`
-4. `make ollama model=nomic-embed-text:latest`
+3. `make ollama model=nomic-embed-text:latest`
-5. `make ollama model=llama3.2:latest`
+4. `make ollama model=llama3.2:latest`
-6. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
+5. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
-7. Select "Models" option in the menu on the left
+6. Select "Models" option in the menu on the left
-8. Fill in the models name and check the "active" checkbox in red boxes in the image bellow and click "Save" (pay attention to the LLM and Embeddings model name placement):
+7. Fill in the models name and check the "active" checkbox in red boxes in the image bellow and click "Save" (pay attention to the LLM and Embeddings model name placement):
    ![local_models_admin_fields](docs/assets/local_models_admin_fields.png)

 ### Using Starcoder2 with nomic:

 1. `make up`
-2. `make creategroups`
-3. `make createuser`
+2. `make createuser`
-4. `make ollama model=nomic-embed-text:latest`
+3. `make ollama model=nomic-embed-text:latest`
-5. `make ollama model=starcoder2:15b-instruct`
+4. `make ollama model=starcoder2:15b-instruct`
-6. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
+5. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
-7. Select "Models" option in the menu on the left
+6. Select "Models" option in the menu on the left
-8. Fill in the models name and check the "active" checkbox in red boxes in the image bellow and click "Save" (pay attention to the LLM and Embeddings model name placement):
+7. Fill in the models name and check the "active" checkbox in red boxes in the image bellow and click "Save" (pay attention to the LLM and Embeddings model name placement):
    ![local_models_admin_fields](docs/assets/local_models_admin_fields.png)

 ### Using Qwen2.5 with nomic:

 1. `make up`
-2. `make creategroups`
-3. `make createuser`
+2. `make createuser`
-4. `make ollama model=nomic-embed-text:latest`
+3. `make ollama model=nomic-embed-text:latest`
-5. `make ollama model=qwen2.5:7b-instruct`
+4. `make ollama model=qwen2.5:7b-instruct`
-6. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
+5. Go to [http://localhost:8000/admin](http://localhost:8000/admin) in internet browser and login (admin/admin)
-7. Select "Models" option in the menu on the left
+6. Select "Models" option in the menu on the left
-8. Fill in the models name and check the "active" checkbox in red boxes in the image bellow and click "Save" (pay attention to the LLM and Embeddings model name placement):
+7. Fill in the models name and check the "active" checkbox in red boxes in the image bellow and click "Save" (pay attention to the LLM and Embeddings model name placement):
    ![local_models_admin_fields](docs/assets/local_models_admin_fields.png)